I Reviewed Every AI Journaling App in 2026. Most Are the Same.

 We used each app for at least two weeks of daily journaling before writing this.

 What it does well: The voice journaling experience is genuinely smooth.
 You talk, it transcribes, and the AI responds with reflections grounded in Stoic philosophy rather than generic positivity.
-There are five distinct entry types (daily reflection, gratitude, emotional processing, dream interpretation, and free-form), and over time the app builds an "Ethos profile" that maps your values, patterns, and growth.
+There are five distinct entry types (journal, meditation, dream, life event, and ambition), and over time the app builds an “Ethos profile” that maps your values, patterns, and growth.

 Limitations: No web app yet.
 The Stoic framing is a strength if that resonates with you, but it may feel prescriptive if you prefer a secular or therapy-oriented approach.

 Rosebud takes a therapy-informed approach to journaling.
-The AI doesn't just listen -- it asks follow-up questions, helps you identify cognitive patterns, and generates action plans based on your entries.
+The AI does not just listen.
+It asks follow-up questions, helps you identify cognitive patterns, and generates action plans based on your entries.
 Therapists regularly recommend it, and the app has reported solid outcomes (64% improvement in depressive symptoms after 7 days of use, per their own survey data).

 What it does well: The write-analyze-act workflow is well-designed.
 You journal, the AI analyzes patterns in real time, and then you get concrete next steps.
 Weekly progress reports are genuinely useful for tracking emotional trends.